Quantum Policy Gradient in Reproducing Kernel Hilbert Space: Analytical policy gradient

-In our query complexity results, we will make use of QBounded for traditional REINFORCE (Section~\ref{sec: REINFORCE}) and Deterministic Compatible Quantum RKHS Actor-Critic \ref{sec: deterministic AC} while making use of the QEstimator for (stochastic) Compatible Quantum RKHS Actor-Critic \ref{sec: stochastic AC}.
-This choice is because the latter allows query complexity bounds based on the variance and in this approach the variance is reduced due to using a baseline for the critic -- in particular, when we set the choice equal to the average value of the policy, for a so-called advantage actor-critic, the result is improved the most.
+In our query complexity results, we will use QBounded for traditional REINFORCE (Section~\ref{sec: REINFORCE}) and Deterministic Compatible Quantum RKHS Actor-Critic \ref{sec: deterministic AC}, while using QEstimator for (stochastic) Compatible Quantum RKHS Actor-Critic \ref{sec: stochastic AC}.
+Using QEstimator allows query complexity bounds based on the variance, a quantity that we will reduce by considering a form of the policy gradient that subtracts a baseline from the critic prediction, similar to the objective in REINFORCE with baseline and the popular Advantage Actor-Critic (A2C) \citep{Mnih2016a}.